lasseignelab/230227_JW_Setbp1Manuscript/README.md

 ## Funding

 This work was supported in part by the UAB Lasseigne Lab funds, UAB Pilot Center for Precision Animal Modeling (C-PAM)(1U54OD030167), the UAB Predoctoral Training Grant in Cell, Molecular, and Developmental Biology (CMDB T32)(5T32GM008111-35

+## Acknowledgements
+The authors thank the Lasseigne Lab members Amanda Clark, Tabea Soelter, Emma Jones, and Victoria Flanary for their feedback throughout this study.
+We also thank the UAB Biological Data Science group (RRID:SCR_021766) for providing a script for helping to run containers on the UAB high-performance cluster (https://github.com/U-BDS/training_guides/blob/main/run_rstudio_singularity.sh).

 ### License
 [![License](https://img.shields.io/badge/LICENSE-MIT_License-yellow)](https://github.com/lasseignelab/230227_JW_Setbp1Manuscript/blob/main/LICENSE)